pitosalas/cleancont/output/2007-04-19-really-interesting-story-about-why-good-used-cars-don8217t-sell.md

 ---
 title: "Really interesting story about why good used cars don’t sell"
 subtitle: "Ok it’s not exactly about that, but the answer to that question is answered.
-Check out [this post](h..."
+Check out this post"
 category: "538"
 tags: []
 date: "2007-04-19"